Fausers/Tunzaa-App/README.md

 ## Rest API

-Bellow is the list of API's
+Bellow is the list of APIs

 ### Technologies
 1. Laravel 8